 Making in the oven

-Grate beeswax block with your kitchen grater.
+Grate the beeswax block with your kitchen grater.
 Lay your chosen fabric (we suggest using 100% cotton) on baking paper and heat the oven to 150°C.

 Spread the grated wax on top of your fabric and put it in the oven for about 3-5 minutes till your wax is completely melted.
 If you are using pine resin and jojoba oil, then sprinkle pine resin powder on your fabric and add a few drops of oil.